brandonmcconnell/tailwindcss-signals/README.md

 <table><tr><td>

-### ⚠️ This plugin is experimental and relies on style queries (via container queries), which are not yet widely supported in browsers.
+### ⚠️ This plugin is experimental and relies on [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries) (via container queries), which are not yet widely supported in browsers.

 See the browser compatibility table on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#browser_compatibility) for more information.

+The good news is that Safari and Firefox, the browsers lacking support, have already begun implementing style queries in their development versions, so it's only a matter of time before they're widely available.

 </td></tr></table>

-Signals for Tailwind CSS is a plugin that utilizes style queries (via container queries) to reactively enable a custom state, which can then be consumed by any descendants in the DOM.
+Signals for Tailwind CSS is a plugin that utilizes [style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_size_and_style_queries#container_style_queries) (via container queries) to reactively enable a custom state, which can then be consumed by any of its descendants in the DOM.

-This shares some similarities to the existing `group` variants and utility in that both provide methods for styling elements based on their ancestors's state.
-Unlike with group states, signal states can be explicitly signaled, allowing their state to be inherited with a single, simple, unchained variant.
-This reduces the developer's effort and need to compose a chain of variants, improving the developer experience with a more declarative API.
+`signal` is similar to the existing `group` variant/utility in that both provide methods for styling elements based on their ancestors' state.
+Unlike `group` states, however, signal states can be explicitly signaled, allowing their state to be both set and consumed with a single, simple, unchained variant.

+This reduces development effort and the need to compose a chain of variants, improving the developer experience with a more declarative API.

+Depending on your use case, a traditional `group` may make more sense, but often, particularly when managing a parent or ancestor state with anything more complex than a simple `peer-X` or `group-X`, a `signal` may be a simpler option.

 ## Installation